Monday, December 27, 2021

 After an investigation, Javier Dávila was returned to the classroom, reportedly with no punishment or reprimand for distributing antisemitic material.

-details some of the material Davila distributed (see here).
+that details some of the material Davila distributed (see here).

 Trustee Lulka, though, was investigated by the School Board for her tweets objecting to this material.
 Relying on “an Independent Investigator expert in Human Rights, Harassment and Discrimination” (here), the school board’s Integrity Commissioner recommended that Lulka be formally censured.